 Where is the conference being held?

-The Macular Carotenoids Conference 2013 is being held in Downing College, Cambridge University, Cambridge, UK.
+The BON Conference 2018 is being held in Downing College, Cambridge University, Cambridge, UK.
 Downing College has a unique and magnificent setting amid 20 acres of lawns and trees, yet is in the very centre of Cambridge.
 The buildings, which are predominantly neo-classical in style, convey a sense of elegance and spaciousness, enhanced by harmonious proportions, graceful columned porticos, and delicate pink and yellow stone.

 The College was founded in 1800 under the will of Sir George Downing, Baronet (1685–1749), and the Royal Charter was issued on 22 September of that year.
 Sir George’s grandfather gave his name to Downing Street in London and parts of the house which he built still survive in the present number 10.
 The highly respected Georgian architect, William Wilkins, designed the College around a great quadrangle of 300 feet square.